-The Masters of Science in Nursing and the Bachelor of Science in Nursing programs at the Orlando (Lake Mary), Florida campus are 48 weeks long and instruction is scheduled five days per week.
+The BSN (accelerated) program is 48 weeks long and instruction is scheduled five days per week.
 Days or parts thereof spent at clinical sites are considered days on which classes are scheduled.

 Exit Calculation and Refund Policies: Information regarding any applicable third party funding agency refund or return of funds policies (e.g., Title IV, WIA, etc.) may be obtained from the University Student Finance Department.